sneha-afk/13s-docs-by-sneha/docs/troubleshooting.md

 `make` stops when the compiler finds a compilation error, so the final executable cannot be made.
 Fix all compilation errors and try once more.

 {: .note }
-Copilation *warnings* are usually excused by the compiler, but in general warnings should also be dealt with as much as possible.
+Compilation *warnings* are usually excused by the compiler and the executable might be made.
+As good practice, the goal is the most quiet compilation with no warnings either, so fix warnings as well.